-The ForgeRock Cloud Deployment Team has developed Docker images, Kustomize bases and overlays, Skaffold build profiles, utility programs, and other artifacts expressly to deploy the Cloud Deployment Model (CDM).
+The ForgeOps Team has developed Docker images, Kustomize bases and overlays, utility programs, and other artifacts expressly to deploy the Cloud Deployment Model (CDM).
 The forgeops repository on GitHub contains the CDM artifacts you can use to deploy the Ping Identity Platform in a cloud environment.